Skip to main content

 Pro Hac Vice Information

-After an out-of-state attorney completes the registration requirements and receives a Certificate of Pro Hac Vice Registration, the attorney must file a Motion for Permission to Appear Pro Hac Vice with an Affidavit of Out-of-State Attorney with the tribunal.
+After an attorney completes the registration requirements and receives a Certificate of Pro Hac Vice Registration, the attorney must file a Motion for Permission to Appear Pro Hac Vice with an Affidavit of Out-of-State Attorney with the tribunal.

-Online Pro Hac Vice Registration
+Access the Pro Hac Vice Portal

 Resources